 SPRINGFIELD, Mo.
 (KY3/KSPR) - Build My Future is a construction showcase for high school students across Missouri.
 The goal is to start filling construction and trade job openings.
 Right now, the industry has more openings than there are qualified workers.

-The third annual Build My Future Construction Showcase will be Wednesday, April 17 at the E-Plex at the Ozark Empire Fairgrounds.
-The deadline for students to register is Friday, March 15.
-Students just need to talk with their counselor to register.
+The fourth annual Build My Future Construction Showcase will be Wednesday, April 8 at the E-Plex at the Ozark Empire Fairgrounds.
+The deadline for students to register is Friday, February 14.
+High school students need to talk with their counselor to register.
 The event is free, all schools and students need to provide is their own transportation.